-In addition, Cherry Boone relates that her father, Pat Boone, utilized his self-proclaimed right to spank his daughters, until each of them reached age eighteen, for whatever behavior he deemed exceeded parental boundaries.
+In addition, Cherry Boone relates that her father, Pat Boone, utilized his self-proclaimed right to spank his daughters, until each of them reached age eighteen, for whatever behaviour he deemed exceeded parental boundaries.
 Paternal anger was quick to arise; both parents had rules as to length of skirts, hair, use of cosmetics, and above all else, dating.

-In her parents’ defense, Cherry concedes that as her father’s singing career expanded further into the ruthless show business world, young pretty girls did need some degree of extra protection.
+In her parents’ defence, Cherry concedes that as her father’s singing career expanded further into the ruthless show business world, young pretty girls did need some degree of extra protection.
 Still, it began to seem this concern evolved into a pretext for absolute domination.